NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Mantis Scion.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Wisdom**, and one is a free ability boost.

 You're trained in the Stealth skill and the Assassin Lore skill.
-You gain the [[Feats/Assurance|Assurance]] skill feat with Stealth.
+You gain the [[Assurance|Assurance]] skill feat with Stealth.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*